-Year ending June 30, Net Amount Reported
+Years ending June 30,

-2026 (57,820)
+2026 \$ (57,820)

 2027 (87,751)

-2028 (17,715)
+The net amount reported as deferred inflows of resources related to pensions will be recognized in pension expense as shown to the right (amounts expressed in thousands): 2028 (17,715)

 2029 (21,539)

 Total \$ (184,825)

-The changes in employer's net pension liability as of June 30, 2025 are as follows: (Amounts expressed in Thousands.
-Negative numbers are presented in parentheses and may not be read by all screen readers.)
+The changes in employer's net pension liability as of June 30, 2025, were as follows (amounts expressed in thousands):

-Total pension liability Service cost \$ 35,063 Interest 68,696 Differences between expected and actual experience 25,245 Change of assumptions or other inputs (116,659) Benefit payments, including refunds of member contributions (56,769) Net changes in total pension liability (44,424) Total pension liability- beginning 1,294,887 Total pension liability- ending ^(a) 1,250,463 Plan fiduciary net position Contributions-employer \$ 56,601 Contributions-member 12,949 Net investment income 52,998 Benefit payments, including refunds of member contributions (56,769) Administrative expenses (198) Net change in plan fiduciary net position 65,579 Plan fiduciary net position-beginning 533,695 Plan fiduciary net position-ending ^(b) 599,274 Net pension liability-ending ^{(a)-(b)} \$ 651,188
+Total pension liability Service cost \$ 35,063 Interest 68,696 Differences between expected and actual experience 25,245 Change of assumptions or other inputs (116,659) Benefit payments, including refunds of member contributions (56,769) Net changes in total pension liability (44,424) Total pension liability- beginning 1,294,887 Total pension liability- ending (a) 1,250,463 Plan fiduciary net position Contributions-employer \$ 56,601 Contributions-member 12,949 Net investment income 52,998 Benefit payments, including refunds of member contributions (56,769) Administrative expenses (198) Net change in plan fiduciary net position 65,579 Plan fiduciary net position-beginning 533,695 Plan fiduciary net position-ending (b) 599,274 Net pension liability-ending (a)-(b) \$ 651,188

-Maryland Teachers & State Employee Supplemental Retirement Plans (Plan):
+Maryland Teachers & State Employee Supplemental Retirement Plans (Plans):

 The State offers its employees defined contribution supplemental retirement plans (Plans) created in accordance with Internal Revenue Code Sections 457, 403(b), 401(a) and 401(k).
-The Plan, available to eligible State employees, permits participants to defer a portion of their salary until future years.
-Participation in the Plan is optional.
+The Plans, available to eligible State employees, permits participants to defer a portion of their salary until future years.
+Participation in the Plans is optional.
 Funds from the Plans are not available to employees until termination, retirement, death or unforeseeable emergency.
 State law provides that the Governor appoint the nine member Board of Trustees of the Maryland Teachers & State Employees Supplemental Retirement Plans.
 The MSRP Board is responsible for the implementation, maintenance and administration of the Plans.
 MSRP's daily operations are conducted by the agency.
 The Board contracts with an external Plan Administrator/Record Keeper.
 The Plans prepare separately audited financial statements, which can be obtained from the Maryland Teachers & State Employees Supplemental Retirement Plans, William Donald Schaefer Tower, Suite 200, 6 Saint Paul Street, Baltimore, Maryland 21202 or msrp.maryland.gov.

 The State of Maryland Match Plan and Trust was established by the State on July 1, 1999.
 The plan is designed to be a tax-qualified 401(a) defined contribution matching plan under Internal Revenue Code section 401(a).
 Under Plan provision, the State contributes to each participant's account an amount equal to each participant's contributions to the Maryland Supplemental Retirement Plans during the same Plan year.
 An employee's interest in his/her account is fully vested at all times.
 The match program continues to be established and funded in statute.
-For the plan year ended December 31, 2024, the State contributed \$15,033,178, to the 401(a) Plan and participants contributed \$110,616,399, \$2,930,418, and \$112,487,685, to the 457, 403(b), and 401(k) Plans, respectively.
+For the plan year ended December 31, 2024, the State contributed \$15,033 to the 401(a) Plan and participants contributed \$110,616, \$2,930, and \$112,488, to the 457, 403(b), and 401(k) Plans, respectively.